How to Start a Food Van Business in the UK

 There are a couple of ways you can build your financial plan:

-I’ll now walk through building your financial projections, step by step.
-I’ll be doing this in Brixx, you can follow along with a free plan (no credit card required) or try using any of our templates.
+We will now walk through building your financial projections, step by step.
+We will be doing this in Brixx, and you can follow along with a free plan (no credit card required) or try using any of our templates.

 Section 1: Setting up your plan

-When I first create a plan in Brixx, I’m presented with this screen:
+When you first create a plan in Brixx, this will be the presented screen:

-I input my plan name and when I want my forecast to start from, I also leave tax off for the moment as I don’t plan on earning enough initially to fall into that.
+We input a plan name and when the date of which we want want our forecast to start from.
+We leave tax off for the moment as we won’t be earning enough initially to fall into that.

-The Brixx interface is designed to be easy to use:
+The Brixx interface is designed with easy to use features:

 If you’re still not sure how it works, you can watch this video to help you get started!